gdunlop/budget-boating/_posts/2020-05-05-How-budget-is-budget.markdown

 At time of writing this, I found a quarter share in a 6.75m RIB kept in a marina for £5,750 plus £90 per month.

 ## Join the club
-If you prefer a fixed monthly cost with no upfront investment then a boat club may be suitable.
-Clubs provide access to a fleet of different boats for a monthly subscription covering everything except fuel.
+If you prefer the idea of a fixed monthly cost with no upfront investment then a boat club may be suitable.
+Clubs provide access to a fleet of different boats for a flat fee covering everything except fuel.

+Although boat clubs often quote monthly costs you generally have to commit to a 12 month membership, and there will be penalties if you want to leave early.
+Some clubs offer a 1 month 'zero commitment' trial to help you decide if an annual membership is worth it.

-The entry level price *(June 2020)* seems to be around £350 per month but this typically equates to only 12 days use a year.
-If you want more days or access to additional boats you pay more each month - anything up to £900.
+The entry level price *(June 2020)* seems to be around £350 per month in my area.
+This typically equates to 12 days use of one or two boats.
+If you want more days or access to additional boats the monthly cost can easily exceed £1,000.

-If you don't want to own a boat this may work for you but I don't consider it a budget option.
+Joining a boat club makes sense if you want access to a variety of different boats but I don't consider it a budget option.